-The Launch 8 has a softer midsole than the Launch 7, but may feel that the BioMoGo DNA midsole is still on the firm side.
+The Launch 9 has a softer midsole with an extra 2mm of stack height than the Launch 8, but may feel that the BioMoGo DNA midsole is still on the firm side.
 You’ll find that the midsole does provide some responsiveness while feeling fast and nimble.

 You still get a smooth ride, the shoe is still snappy and it’s perfect for faster runs.